 For us, validation came in the form of pre-order sales.
 Once we had our Instapage landing page built, we synced it up with Gumroad, the software we used to sell the ebook.

-As soon as the landing page built and the ability to accept payments in place, we moved on to the next step in the process: Driving qualified traffic to our website and converting people.
+As soon as the landing page was built and the ability to accept payments was in place, we moved on to the next step in the process: Driving qualified traffic to our website and converting people.

 Give Before You Get